 Longest mammal migration

 For the time being though, the award for the longest whale migration and the longest migration recorded for any mammal, goes to a grey whale named ‘Vavara’.
-Scientists tracked Vavara, a female grey whale, as she swam a round-trip of 13,988 miles (22,511km) in 172 days.
-She migrated between the east coast of Russia to the grey whale breeding grounds in Mexico and back again.
+Scientists tracked Vavara, a female gray whale, as she swam a round-trip of 13,988 miles (22,511km) in 172 days.
+She migrated between the east coast of Russia to the gray whale breeding grounds in Mexico and back again.